russelruiz/spa-crud/readme.md

 How to install this application?

-Assuming you have installed the following dependencies
+Assuming you have installed the following dependencies:

 1. Apache Server
 2. MySQL Server